jgnagy/mnemosyne/README.md

     ---
       region: us-west-2
-      instances:
-        - id: i-abcdef12
-          name: app1
-          reboot: false
-          max_backups: 7
+      verbose: true
       rds:
-            instance: 'app1-rds'
+        - id: 'app1-rds'
           max_backups: 14
+      ec2:
+        - id: i-abcd1234
+          name: app1
+          max_backups: 14
-        - id: i-9876abcd
+        - id: i-90214ee
           name: app2
-          reboot: true
-          max_backups: 3
+          max_backups: 7

 Given this example, `Mnemosyne` will operate in the `us-west-2` AWS region, and will operate on two EC2 instances.
-For the first instance, named by EC2 as `i-abcdef12`, `Mnemosyne` will refer to it as `app1`, will create an AMI without rebooting the instance, will retain 7 AMIs and will backup the associated RDS instance.
+For the first instance, named by EC2 as `i-abcd1234`, `Mnemosyne` will refer to it as `app1`, will create an AMI without rebooting the instance and will retain 14 AMIs. `Mnemosyne` will also backup the associated RDS instance.
 This RDS instance is named by AWS as `app1-rds`, and `Mnemosyne` will retain 14 snapshots of this DB instance.
-For the second instance, named by AWS as `i-9876abcd`, `Mnemosyne` will call it `app2`, **will** reboot the instance to do a solid backup, and will retain 3 backups.
+For the second instance, named by AWS as `i-90214ee`, `Mnemosyne` will call it `app2`, will retain 7 backups.

 The significance of the names `Mnemosyne` provides instances is that the AMIs are named (and tagged) based on the `name` attribute provided in the config file.
-It is worth noting that `id` for EC2 instances, and `instance` for RDS instances are **provided by AWS** and should come from the AWS Admin Console.
+It is worth noting that `id` for EC2 instances, and `id` for RDS instances are **provided by AWS** and should come from the AWS Admin Console.

 ### Running

-To run, just execute the `mnemosyne.rb` file, optionally passing it a path to your config file.
-If your config file is the one provided with this repo, called `config.yml`, and if your current working directory the root of this repository, then you can simply run `mnemosyne.rb` without any arguments.

-    ./mnemosyne.rb
+To run, just execute the `mnemosyne` from anywhere (it should be put in your `$PATH`).
+Just be sure to place your config in `~/.mnemosyne/`, and call it `config.yml`.

+    mnemosyne

 The script will, by default, provide output based on what changes is makes.
 Eventually `--help` and `--debug` options will be added.